shnfi/stringsjustlikepython/docs/methods_list.md

-rstrip(const char *str) // Returns a right trim version of the string swapcase(const char *str) // Swaps cases, lower case becomes upper case and vice versa zfill(const char *str, const unsigned int count) // Fills the string with a specified number of 0 values at the beginning
+rstrip(const char *str) // Returns a right trim version of the string swapcase(const char *str) // Swaps cases, lower case becomes upper case and vice versa zfill(const char *str, const unsigned int count) // Fills the string with a specified number of 0 values at the beginning count(const char *str, const char *sub) // Returns the number of times a specified value occurs in a string
 ```